awsdocs/aws-greengrass-developer-guide/doc_source/gg-device-start.md

 **Note**
 To set up your core device to start AWS IoT Greengrass on system boot, see [Configure the Init System to Start the Greengrass Daemon](gg-core.md#start-on-boot)\.

-   You can run the following command to confirm that the AWS IoT Greengrass Core software \(daemon\) is functioning\.
+   You can run the following command to confirm that the AWS IoT Greengrass Core software \(Greengrass daemon\) is functioning\.
 Replace *PID\-number* with your PID:

    ```
    ps aux | grep PID-number